 RHA is committed to developing a successful Section 3 program that will provide training, apprenticeship, and employment opportunities for Section 3 candidates.
-Outreach efforts are ongoing.
+Staff have worked hard to implement HUD's new regulations surrounding Section 3.
+RHA revised its Section 3 policy and is working to complete and implement all the requirements.
+Outreach efforts are ongoing to increase the number of Section 3 candidates.
 RHA's Resident Services department works with candidates to determine skill sets, training needs, career paths and desired job placements.
-RHA has developed a maintenance training program and is utilizing that program to train Section 3 participants.
 RHA is working with community partners to provide additional training and apprenticeship opportunities for candidates.
 RHA actively works with contractors to hire Section 3 candidates for federally funded projects throughout the authority.

 The Rochester Housing Authority (RHA) provides various opportunities for resident participation.
 RHA Participant Activities include Resident Programs, Resident Council, Jurisdiction Wide Resident Council, Mobile Food Markets with Foodlink, Youth Programs, Summer Camp through Community Place of Greater Rochester, Boy Scouts of America, Family Food and Fun Program through University of Rochester Medical Center, Center for Community Health, Adult Programs, Community Service, Eviction prevention counseling, Resident Worker Program, Elderly/disabled service coordination for Senior/Disabled residents meetings with the Resident Advisory Board (RAB) to gather input on the agency annual plan and capital/physical needs at their sites.
+The RHA Board has established a